 But it’s just general talk.
 You can interchange these two types of panko as you like!

-Can I Make My Own Panko Breadcrumbs?
 Why I Never Buy Packaged Panko Anymore

+Until recently, whenever I made deep-fried dishes with panko breadcrumbs, I bought packaged panko as it’s not an expensive product, at least in Japan.
 However, I never buy them anymore.
 Why?
 Firstly, the package always contains at least 100g.
 I end up with leftovers taking up space in my freezer.

 Making homemade panko is 10 times easier than driving to a supermarket.
 All you need is some leftover bread; it doesn’t have to be shokupan!

-One purpose of making this panko breadcrumbs 101 post is to explain how easy it is to make panko at home and how you can use almost any kind of bread available.
+One purpose of making this panko breadcrumbs 101 is to explain how easy it is to make panko at home and how you can use almost any kind of bread available.
 I mean, initially, breadcrumbs were made as a way to use up leftover bread, right?
 Let’s keep the tradition and spirit!

 To make this post more interesting, I also experimented with making homemade panko with different kinds of bread I had at home, ranging from baguettes to English muffins.